dbauer23/mobaConverterGo/README.md

     # Example: Build for Windows 64-bit from a Unix-like system
     GOOS=windows GOARCH=amd64 go build -o moba-converter-go.exe
     ```
+    Use the go documentation for more information on cross compilation.

 ## Usage
 ### Perquisites

-1. Configuration File:
+1. **Configuration File:**
-Ensure that `config.json` is located in the same directory as the executable or specify its location using the `--config-file` flag:
+Ensure that `config.json` is located in the same directory as the executable or specify its location using the `--config-file` flag.
+The config.json serves as the main mapping table between `json` and `.mxtsessions` data.
+It may needed to be updated to work with future versions of MobaXterm.

 ```shell
 ./moba-converter-go.exe --config-file /path/to/config.json
 ```

-2. Input Data:
+2. **Input Data:**
 Input data must be provided in one of the two methods specified in the Running the conversion section.